Our Therapies

 Do you offer Skype or telephone counselling?

-Little Window offers Zoom or telephone counselling.
+Little Window offers Telehealth counselling.
 Click here to read more about this service.

 Does Little Window do home visits?